postsharp/Metalama.Framework/Metalama.Framework.CompileTimeContracts/README.md

 ﻿# Metalama.Framework.TemplateContracts

-This assembly contains the contracts that the transformed templates can consume.

-The public members of this assembly must be considered a public API with strong source-level backward-compatibility policy.
+This assembly exposes the public API of Metalama to the _transformed_ compile-time user code created with `Metalama.Framework` (e.g. to the compiled code templates).

+## Backward Compatibility Promise

+All public APIs are guaranteed to be backward compatible within the current major version.

+The promise does not apply to any preview build of this package.